 Maryland probate court is responsible for overseeing the distribution of your assets if you die without a will or trust, or if your will or trust is contested.
 The court will appoint an executor or administrator to manage your estate and ensure that your assets are distributed according to state law.

-To summarize, creating a will or trust can be an important step in ensuring that your assets are distributed according to your wishes.
-It is important to understand the differences between a will and a trust and to seek legal advice from an estate planning attorney when creating these documents.
+Creating a will or trust can be an important step in ensuring that your assets are distributed according to your wishes, and to whom you choose.
+That is why it is so important to understand the differences between a will and a trust and to seek legal advice from an estate planning attorney when creating these documents.
 By addressing these common questions, you can feel confident in making informed decisions about your estate plan.
 We realize there are many questions about wills & trusts, so be sure to download the free legal guide to Wills, Trust & Probate for more information or contact us to schedule a discovery call or consultation.